Bottchers Gap: Native Americans

 The area was first occupied by the Esselen indigenous people, who harvested acorns on the nearby mountain slopes.
-The area terrain is mostly steep, rocky, semi-arid except for the narrow canyons, and inaccessible, making long-term habitation a challenge.
+The terrain is mostly steep, rocky, semi-arid except for the narrow canyons, and inaccessible, making long-term habitation a challenge.
 A large boulder with a dozen or more deep mortar bowls worn into it, known as a bedrock mortar, is located in Apple Tree Camp on Turner Creek, southwest of Devil's Peak and 3.2 mi northeast of Bottchers Gap.
 The holes were hollowed out over many generations by Indians who used it to grind the acorns into flour.
 Much of the native Indian population had been forced into the Spanish mission system by about 1822, when most of the interior villages within the current Los Padres National Forest were uninhabited.

 Homestead

-The camp is named for former homesteader John Gottfried Boettcher, a German immigrant who lived in a cabin on the site with his wife Pauline around 1885–90.
+The camp is named for former homesteader John Gottfried Boettcher, a German immigrant who lived in a cabin on the site with his wife Pauline around 1885–1890.
 He obtained two patents, one in 1888 for 160 acre, and a second in 1890 for 120 acres.
 Skinner Ridge and Skinner Creek are named for Benjamin R. Skinner, who homesteaded the land with his wife Adeline and obtained a patent in 1890 to 160 acres northwest of Bottcher's land.
 Turner Creek, north of Skinner's homestead, was homesteaded by George C. Turner in 1890.
 After filing a patent for a homestead, the settler had complete ownership after residing on the property for five years or after six months with payment of $1.50 per acre.